Joint Optimization of Multi-agent Memory System: Discussion

 \subsection{Difference with existing multi-agent system RL}

 \begin{itemize}[leftmargin=*] \item \textbf{Heterogeneous Policy vs. Homogeneous Policy}: Some multi-agent reinforcement learning (RL) methods adopt a shared policy across all agents.
-For instance, CORY \cite{uniform_merge} proposes an RL framework featuring ``Pioneer'' and ``Observer'' agents that share a single policy model.
+For instance, CORY \cite{uniform_merge} proposes an RL framework featuring ``Pioneer'' and ``Observer'' agents that \textbf{share a single policy model}.
 These agents co-evolve through multi-agent collaboration and periodic role-swapping.
-In contrast, considering the heterogeneity and asynchrony of a memory system, CoMAM employs heterogeneous policies tailored to distinct agents.
+In contrast, considering the heterogeneity of agents in a memory system, CoMAM employs heterogeneous policies tailored to distinct agents.

 \item \textbf{Workflow: Sequential vs. Concurrent}: Existing multi-agent system (MAS) methods often adopt a debate-style pipeline for reasoning tasks, such as math tasks.
 For instance, MAPoRL \cite{MAPORL} models agent interactions as concurrent debate, where multiple agents generate responses in parallel, focusing on persuasive collaboration for general reasoning.
-In contrast, CoMAM explicitly formulates agents' executions as a sequential Markov Decision Process (MDP), embedding inter-agent dependencies into state transitions, ensuring that memory construction quality dynamically adapts to retrieval requirements and vice versa.
+In contrast, CoMAM explicitly models inter-agent dependencies as a sequential Markov Decision Process (MDP), providing a structured way to expose how upstream decisions influence downstream behavior.
+This ensures that memory construction quality dynamically adapts to retrieval requirements and vice versa.